AFLucas-UOM/Constellation-Finder/README.md

 **Constellation-Finder** is an AI-powered image processing tool designed to identify and analyze constellations within astronomical images.
 By leveraging advanced image processing techniques and augmentation methods, the tool provides a robust solution for recognizing and matching constellation patterns, making it ideal for educational and research purposes.

+## **8CD - 8 Constellation Dataset**
+The dataset is organized within the `8CD` folder.
+This folder contains all the images and resources used in this project (including augmented images).

 ## Key Features

 - **Constellation Detection**: Identifies constellations in images using **template based matching** and feature detection algorithms.